jossef/requests/README.md

 # flutter http json with cookies

-a flutter library to do modern http requests with cookies(inspired by python's [requests](https://github.com/requests/requests) module).
+a flutter library that helps with http requests and stored cookies (inspired by python's [requests](https://github.com/psf/requests) module).

 server side cookies (via response header `SET-COOKIE`) are stored using the assistance of `shared_preferences`.
-Stored cookies will be send seemlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser)
+Stored cookies will be send seamlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser)

 ## Install